-An average safety audit includes pre-investigative work, establishing contact with the carrier, requesting documents, setting dates and times, travel to and from the carrier's principle place of business for on-site assignments, obtaining documents, educating the carrier and finalizing the SA report, supervisory review and uploading the report to MCMIS.
+An average safety audit includes pre-investigative work, establishing contact with the carrier to set dates and times, travel to and from the carrier's principle place of business, obtaining documents, educating the carrier and finalizing the SA report, supervisory review and uploading the report to MCMIS.
 In addition, there is also the time incurred for the carriers that fall outside of the average routine audit.
 That additional time includes an investigator researching and determining a chameleon carrier, determining a carrier meets the definition of a farmer and obtaining a signed Covered Farm Vehicle (CFV) statement, a carrier deciding they do not want or need to have interstate authority and time is spent guiding the carrier in the system to inactivate or obtaining a letter to switch the carrier to intrastate.